 - Additionally, a uterine sound — a long, thin instrument — may be inserted to measure the length of your uterus to find the best place to take the tissue sample.
 The sound is removed immediately after finding the appropriate location.

 - A catheter, or thin tube, is inserted, through which a smaller tube is then passed.
-The inner tube uses suction to gather a tissue sample as your doctor rolls it around inside your uterus.
+The inner tube uses suction to gather a tissue sample as Dr. Zelmanovich, gynecologist in Midtown rolls it around inside your uterus.

 - The instruments are removed and the sample preserved in a solution prepared to be sent to the laboratory.

-The amount of tissue taken depends on your symptoms and what your doctor suspects may be going on.
+The amount of tissue taken depends on your symptoms and what your local doctor or gynecologists in Midtown, Dr. Zelmanovich suspects may be going on.
 The test is relatively painless, although you may feel some discomfort when your cervix is spread.
 The instruments may be cold to the touch, which can cause cramping while they’re inserted and rotated in your uterus.
 The entire procedure shouldn’t last longer than about 30 minutes.

 When considering an endometrial biopsy vs colposcopy, remember that the colposcopy is often the first procedure performed because that test just involves looking at your cervix when it’s set up and spread.
-If your doctor sees abnormalities, he then can proceed with the biopsy without putting you through additional procedures.
+If Dr. Zelmanovich sees abnormalities, she then can proceed with the biopsy without putting you through additional procedures.

 Following the Test